-1. Colliding with another person while jumping on the trampoline
+1. Colliding with another person while jumping or playing games on the trampoline

 2. Landing improperly while jumping or doing stunts on the trampoline

 4. Falling on the trampoline springs or frame

 Fortunately, parents and kids are not left to their own devices.
 Most large trampolines these days come with a quality mesh enclosure that helps to provide a cushion and prevent your kid (or you) from falling off the trampoline and breaking your bones.
 The chance of impacting the hard parts of the frame is also significantly reduced.

 Not all enclosures are made the same.
 That’s why we take our time to review all enclosures we come across.
 For instance, the enclosure poles could be awkwardly curved and cause more harm than good.
 Or the mesh can be very weak and break easily.
 These are all risks that cheap trampolines bring.